L&S Summer Budget Model

 - Actual costs are the expenses incurred by the department.
 These costs will be paid on fund 131, and so must include actual fringes on salaries.
 The proposal spreadsheet computes estimated fringes, which may be higher or lower than actual fringes.

 - Department surplus is the net dollar amount earned by the department.
 Department surplus is equal to $300 per paid credit minus their actual costs.

 Summer ProposalsL&S departments will complete a Summer Budget Proposal spreadsheet.
 The spreadsheet and its technical instructions are available on the Gateway: L&S Summer Budget Proposals

 - $300 * estimated paid credits minus estimated instructional costs

 The College will distribute final Financial Reports with Revenue in late August/early September each year.
 This report shows actual instructional costs charged to departmental summer 131-A48##93 accounts, enrollments, student credit hours, paid credits, and department surplus.
 Costs may ultimately be higher (and departmental surplus lower) if some costs have not posted to WISER at the time of the report.

 Summer Materials & BoxDepartmental materials are available in Box.
 Folder name = '48-#### Summer Sessions'.
 Department chairs/directors and managers have access to this folder, and will need to distribute these materials to their appropriate staff.

 Documents sent via Box

 - Initial planning materials: Distributed mid-September, due mid-October

-- Initial approval from L&S: Distributed early November.
+- Initial approval from L&S: Distributed in November.